cnshsliu/yarknodemenu/README.md

 ```

-The "fn: checkValue" is the function name we defined previously, the "what" and "expect" will be passed to "checkValue" function.
+The "fn: checkValue" is the function name we defined previously, the "what" and "expect" will be passed to it.

-Finally, if $menuInSession is changed, tick the Menu.
+Finally, give "fn: checkValue" a chance to run by calling tickMenu().

+In the demo, we make it run when the value of $menuInSession is changed.

 ```
     $: $menuInSession + theMenu?.tickMenu();
 ```

-On the Menu beging ticked, svelte-menu will re-run "check_visible", thus, call "fn: checkValue" function, then show or hide correspoding menu items depend on the return value of "fn: checkValue".
+Once the Menu beging ticked, svelte-menu will re-run "check_visible", thus, call "fn: checkValue" function, then show or hide correspoding menu items depend on the return value of "fn: checkValue".

 In the demo, $menuInSession stores a true value on user being logged in, a false value on logging out, thus, when user is logged in, "Signin" is hdden while "Signout" is shown, and vice versa